theBlue0x/docs/docs/index.md

 *   _inbound_ (B) is _true_ if the peer has made a request to this node
 *   _inboundWebSocket_ (B) is _true_ if an inbound websocket has been established from this node
 *   _outboundWebSocket_ (B) is _true_ if an outbound websocket has been established to this node
-*   -lastConnectAttempt_ (B) is the timestamp (in seconds since the genesis block) of the last connection attempt to the peer
+*   _lastConnectAttempt_ (B) is the timestamp (in seconds since the genesis block) of the last connection attempt to the peer
 *   _requestProcessingTime_ (N) is the API request processing time (in millisec)

 **Example:** Refer to [Get Peer](API_Examples.md#get-peer "The Blue0x API Examples") example.